Exploring the Puget Sound by Boat

 I only found one place for shopping in the vicinity of the ferries and the marina.

-Floral Thistle and Home is a cute garden-inspired floral shop we came across, which was definitely worth the stop in Kingston.
+Floral Thistle and Home is a cute garden-inspired floral shop we came across, which was worth the stop in Kingston.

 I loved this amazing piece!